 Two portfolios are collected from PLP Scholars: One is completed at the close of the second core course (PLP 260) and the second, and comprehensive, portfolio is submitted as the final document in PLP 460 or PLP 489.
-As noted below, oral "defenses" now accompany both the sophomore portfolio and the senior internship experience portfolio, a change from previous assessment processes.
-In addition, other in-class measures-such as public speaking assignments-are used to monitor students in all four levels of program progress.
-PLP faculty members collect these artifacts each fall semester for review between January and March.
+As noted below, oral "defenses" now accompany both the sophomore portfolio and the senior internship experience portfolio, a change from early assessment processes.
+In addition, other inclass measures-such as public speaking assignments-are used to monitor students in all four levels of program progress.
+PLP faculty members collect these artifacts each fall semester for review between

+January and March.
 On an annualized basis, we expect that 85% of Leadership Studies scholars will meet or exceed our performance criteria goals.
-Grading rubrics are aligned from course to course, and a single Program Rubric evaluates student growth between these two critical junctures.
+Grading rubrics are aligned from course to course, and a single Program Rubric (included with this document) helps faculty to evaluate student growth between these two critical junctures.
 The addition of the oral defense element at each level now enables faculty and students to monitor speaking skill development from benchmark to benchmark.